21 Flowers That Will Bloom All Year in Florida

 It doesn’t tolerate cold weather, but it does fine even in full shade.
 The small white or yellow flowers are especially sweet-smelling and almost cloying, so expect to see plenty of bees stopping by for a snack.

-Star Jasmine isn’t authentic Jasmine, as they are from different plant families.
+Star jasmine isn’t authentic jasmine, as they are from different plant families.
 So, be careful when shopping, and consider using the scientific name as your reference point, so you get the right plant.

 Vinca